bcornec/wod-set/profile/ADMIN-GUIDE.md

 It checks a quite long list of items like:

-* Wod System compliancy: is this really a wod system? by calling out [check_system.yml](https://github.com/Workshops-on-Demand/wod-backend/blob/main/ansible/check_system.yml) playbook.
+* Wod System compliancy: is this really a WoD system? by calling out [check_system.yml](https://github.com/Workshops-on-Demand/wod-backend/blob/main/ansible/check_system.yml) playbook.

 This first check includes: